 Fancy a good ol’ research material while you’re trying to relax on a beach?
 Maybe Workforce futures advert is not completely catastrophic per se but its placement in the newsletter dedicated to cooking is irrelevant and missing the reader’s intent.

 Simply put, context rules because this type of advertising is far from a one-size-fits-all approach.
-This allows publishers to maximize revenue from every bit of content, and continue to further personalize on every platform through ad customization.
+This allows publishers to maximize revenue from every bit of content, and continue to further personalize on every platform through contextual ad customization.
 As each platform has its own unique landscape, you cannot underestimate even the tiniest details.
-With the right solution in place, you can boost your performance by making ads contextual, personalized and relevant while cutting through the noise and keeping your customers happy.
+With the right solution in place, you can boost your performance by making contextual ads that are personalized and relevant while cutting through the noise and keeping your customers happy.